GNOME/orca/README-APPLICATION-DEVELOPERS.md

     entry = Gtk.Entry()
     box.append(entry)

-    # Setting the mnemonic widget will cause the accessible labeled-by relation to be
+    # Setting the mnemonic widget will cause the accessible labelled-by relation to be
     # set.
 Orca uses that to say "Type something here:" when the entry gains focus.
     label.set_mnemonic_widget(entry)